hilarak/odoo_community_addons/odoo-debrand-11/README.md

 ### Installation

 Install the odoo11 and dependency modules defined in manifest.
 After installation you can configure details under general settings.
+### Recommends only for community version, Not tested for enterprise or other editions !

 ### Contributer
 * Hilar AK <hilarak@gmail.com>